-To reduce external component count, an internal pullup resistor to 3.3 V is provided on both FAULT and OTW outputs.
+To reduce external component count, an internal pullup resistor to 3.3 V is provided on both FAULT, CLIP, and OTW outputs.
+See Electrical Characteristics for actual values.

 The FAULT, OTW, pins are active-low, open-drain outputs.
 Their function is for protection-mode signaling to a PWM controller or other system-control device.